 Bursitis is an inflammation of the bursa in a joint.
 The bursa is a fluid-filled cavity between the tendon and the bone in a joint.
 It acts as a sort of bumping bag, which protects the joint from too much friction.
 In case of bursitis, moving the joint will be uncomfortable or painful.

-A person may get bursitis for various reasons:
+People may get bursitis for various reasons:

 Certain types of bursitis are more common in some professions and some sports.
 Runners are at risk for bursitis in the Achilles tendon.
-This is often accompanied by tendonitis.
+This is often accompanied by tendinitis.
 Bursitis in the knee (father’s knee) is common in pavers and carpet men.
 Carpenters and masons are more likely to have bursitis in the elbow.

 If the above treatments don't work, it may be that the patient needs surgery.
 In an operation, the bursa is then removed.
 This is a relatively minor procedure.

 Usually, bursitis only lasts temporarily.
 With the right measures and treatment, the symptoms may disappear.
 However, the symptoms can sometimes become chronic.

 - Bursitis often heals on its own by letting the inflamed joint rest.

 - It’s important to prevent overloading the joint involved, also in future.